KEisenhart/Course3/README.md

     2. Data Reduction - we were asked to extract "only the measurements on the mean and standard deviation for each measurement".
 I took this to mean I was to pull out and utilize only those variables that had a mean or standard deviation reference in their variable name.
-I extracted 86 such variables from both X "test" and "_train" files.
+I extracted 86 such variables from both X "_test" and "_train" files.
 The variables are described and defined in the codebook associated with this course project and reside in the Course3 repo in a file called CodeBookforCourseProject.

     3. I did not utilize the 9/test, 9/training signal files as "they are the original sensor readings